whitemask-1/aws-ecs-terraform-infrastructure/PORTFOLIO.md

 ## 🎯 Project Overview

-This project demonstrates my ability to design, deploy, and manage cloud infrastructure using Infrastructure as Code (IaC) principles.
+This project demonstrates ability to design, deploy, and manage cloud infrastructure using Infrastructure as Code (IaC) principles.
 It showcases practical DevOps skills including containerization, cloud architecture, and automated deployment.

 ## 🛠 Technologies Used